cheuble/3DiScord/README.md

 * Fixed some crashes
 * Touch screen sensitivity increased (there shouldn't be any issues now)
 * Avatars should now work every time
 * Can now scroll with the D-Pad/Control stick
+* Now licensed under GPLv3

 **1.0**
 * Initial Release